 Our website helps you compare plans in many ways:

-· Coverage-Higher deductibles can substantially reduce your premium.
-A popular health insurance tool is viewing medical plans with deductibles of $5,000 or higher ($7,900 is the highest available deductible for Marketplace plans).
+· Coverage – Higher deductibles can substantially reduce your premium.
+A popular health insurance tool is viewing medical plans with deductibles of $5,000 or higher.
 Possible savings of thousands of dollars per year in premiums can easily offset the increased out-of-pocket costs.
 We’re happy to review the best HSA options for you and your family.
 And of course, low-deductible plans are plentiful.
 These options are typically found in the Bronze or Silver tiers of Metal contracts.
+Platinum-tier policies are often not available in many counties.

 When considering different options, it’s important to be able to make an informed decision by utilizing current resources that provide the information you need.
 We are the leader for free healthcare advice and guidance in the Buckeye State.
 Our tools, information and state-of-the-art software allow you to view all available policies at the lowest offered prices.
 Enrollment of all plans is streamlined with no fees or expenses.
 Multiple billing options from carriers are always offered.
-Most plans include a grace period.
+Marketplace contracts feature direct monthly billing with no additional charges or fees.
+Most plans include a grace period and at any time throughout the Open Enrollment period, you can change carriers.

 Importance Of Checking With Your Network Provider